mikpe/erlscheme/README.md

 - No "full numeric tower".
 This is mainly due to the Erlang/OTP VM only supporting integers (fixnums and bignums) and flonums.

+- No variadic functions.
+The Erlang/OTP VM does not support this feature, and emulating it requires changing calling conventions which ends up making interoperability with Erlang code more difficult.

 ErlScheme also adds some features:

 - Interoperability with Erlang code.